 Wild at Heart, Turquoise Island, Notting Hill

 A florist but not your average florist.
 Wild at Heart’s Westbourne Park Road store was designed in 1993 by celebrated architect Mr Piers Gough, creator of London’s National Portrait Gallery, Turquoise Island has become a Notting Hill institution (now with ‘listed’ status).

-Almost right next door to Gold and the centre of Portobello Road’s Antiques market.
-Barham Antiques is the oldest antique shop on this road and has a reputation as being one of the best antique shops in London, specialising in boxes, glasses and silver plate.
+Almost right next door to Gold and the centre of Portobello Road’s antique market.
+Barham Antiques is the oldest antique shop on this road and has a reputation as being one of the best antique shops in London, specialising in boxes, glasses and silver plates.

 Villa Bologna Pottery

 Celebrate craftsmanship and artistry with Villa Bologna Pottery’s handcrafted collection of ceramic goods.
 From iconic pineapple lamp bases to the whimsical Glug Glug jug, there’s more than enough to choose from to take home as a memento of your visit to this charming store.